dcgonza/la_pinata/README.md

 # la_pinata
 A python game where you hit a piñata.

 Download freely.
 You will need python and pygame to run this game (I use python 3.9.0).
+I run by typing (in a terminal):

+  python3.9 la_pinata.py

 Press 'p' or click "Play" to play.